 Collection of scientific, technical, and medical journals and books published by Springer.
-Lafayette users have access to the full text of journals in this collection from 1997 to the present and the full text of books from 2005 through the present.
+Lafayette users have access to the full text of journals in this collection from 1997 to the present and the full text of books from 2005 through 2012.

 Database of business and investment information, including company profiles, financial data, and stock, bond, and mutual fund reports.
 Includes S&P's Industry Surveys and Register of Corporations.

 Collection of digitized British government records from the National Archives of the UK.
 These full-color manuscript scans cover the reigns of George I and George II, and part of the reign of George III.
 The content details the inner workings of the government during such major events as the Jacobite rebellions of 1715 and 1745, the Seven Years' War, and the majority of the American Revolutionary War.